mas2020-python/pycryptex/README.md

 The folder where **`pycryptex`** searches for the key is your $HOME/.pycryptex.
 If you prefer to use your own keys you can pass them directly as an argument to the encrypt and decrypt method.

+An alternative, starting from version 0.4.0, could be save the path of the keys in the pycryptex confi file.

+PyCryptex to determine RSA keys to use for the `encrypt` and `decrypt` methods, follow these rules:
+- if the option --privkey or --pubkey is specified, it loads the corresponding file
+- if no option key is specified:
+    - if is present privkey or pubkey field in *$HOME/.pycryptex/pycryptex.toml* it loads the corresponding file
+    - loads my_key as private key and my_key.pub located in *$HOME/.pycryptex* directory

 ### Configuration file

 PyCryptex reads a configuration file located in your $HOME/.pycryptex folder named **pycryptex.toml**.